International Studies MAIS Handbook

 Letter from the Graduate Program Coordinator

 We are delighted you have joined the University of Washington Master of Arts in International Studies: Global Studies Program (MAIS).
 The MAIS Program is one of the ten Master’s programs housed at the Jackson School.
-It is the largest program within the school and associated with one of eight federally designated centers of excellence in the United States.
+It is one of the federally designated centers of excellence in the United States.
 This designation recognizes the UW’s world-renowned faculty, innovative curriculum, and significant outreach to local, national, and global communities.
 This designation also provides resources for creating new, innovative programs, sponsoring of conferences, and hosting visitors from around the world.
 As a member of our community, you are welcome to join these events and meet with our visitors.
 Similar resources and opportunities are available through each of the regional centers and programs within the Jackson School.

 All of us associated with the International Studies program believe that your education will be significantly enhanced by your dedication to learning inside and outside the classroom.
 Our program gives students the opportunity to take an interdisciplinary approach to contemporary and historical problems of global affairs.
 We encourage you to seek out and take full advantage of the opportunities all over the UW campus.
 Please visit the Jackson School’s website for our calendar of events and for links around the UW campuses.